syswu/hybridOS/README.md

 # hybridOS
-support KVM and containerd using kubernetes
+support KVM and containerd using kubernetes, it is a heavy work now.

 # scripts